 - reviews and makes recommendations to the Board regarding the compensation of nonemployee directors;

-- oversees the Company’s director education and orientation programs;
+- oversees the Company’s director education and orientation programs; and

-- coordinates an annual self-evaluation of the performance of the Board and each committee through assistance from an independent, third-party advisor.
+- coordinates an annual self-evaluation of the performance of the Board and each committee through assistance from an independent, third party advisor.

 CONTACT THE NOMINATING, GOVERNANCE AND SOCIAL RESPONSIBILITY COMMITTEE